 Non-Surgical Treatment Options

-Minor spinal fractures can sometimes heal on their own along with nonsurgical treatments such as pain medication, muscle relaxants, a back brace, and decreased mobility.
+Minor spinal fractures can sometimes heal on their own, along with nonsurgical treatments such as pain medication, muscle relaxants, a back brace, and decreased mobility.
 Generally, healing the fracture and providing back pain relief aren’t the only goals.
-The other goal is preventing bone loss and further vertebral fractures from happening in the future.
-In order to do this, your doctor may recommend diet and lifestyle changes that gradually increase bone density.
+The other goal is to prevent bone loss and further vertebral fractures from happening in the future.
+To do this, your doctor may recommend diet and lifestyle changes that gradually increase bone density.
 You may also have to take medications that strengthen your bones, including Actonel, Boniva, and Fosamax.

 Surgical Treatment Options

-A vertebroplasty is generally a quick orthopaedic surgery that can last one to two hours depending on how many spinal fractures need repairing.
+A vertebroplasty is generally a quick orthopedic surgery lasting one to two hours, depending on how many spinal fractures need repairing.
 The procedure begins with local and general anesthesia.
-Then the surgeon injects bone cement into the fractured vertebrae with a small needle.
+Then, the surgeon injects bone cement into the fractured vertebrae with a small needle.
 The bone cement quickly hardens and improves spinal instability caused by the fracture(s).